ctronp/BigInt/README.md

 # Small library for Big Integers

-this project is unfinished, if you want to support or help with its development do not hesitate to write me or leave an issue.
+This project is unfinished, if you want to support or help with the development it is not necessary to write me, you can make use of the project as you wish.

 made for simple usage where pure C is the safest option.